Columbia Valley: Washington’s Biggest Wine Region

 Evenly split between red and white varieties, the higher elevation of this growing region guards against spring and fall frosts and even hard winter freezes.

-• What it’s known for: Mostly known for Cabernet Sauvignon, Merlot, Riesling and some Chardonnay.
+• What it’s famous for: Mostly for Cabernet Sauvignon, Merlot, Riesling, and some Chardonnay.

 walla-walla-wine-map-winefolly